Ultra-Tech-code/Deploying-contract-with-create2-on-celo/README.md

 The breakdown of the contract:

-- The License was specified
+- The License was specified.
-- The solidity version was set
+- The Solidity v\Version was set.
 - The contract that we are deploying [Testcontract] is imported.

-- getContractBytecode() function returns the bytecode of the contract we want to deploy. bytecode is what the evm understand, our solidity code is compiled to bytecode and stored on the evm so we can interract with it.
+- `getContractBytecode()`: function returns the bytecode of the contract we want to deploy.`bytecode` is what the evm understand, our Solidity code is compiled to bytecode and stored on the evm so we can interact with it.
 It takes in the constructor argument of the contract we want to get the bytecode and encode the contract bytecode with the constructor parameter passed in to the function.

-- getAddress() function returns the Computed address of the contract to be deployed It takes in the bytecode of the contract that we want to deploy and the salt.
+- `getAddress()` function: returns the Computed address of the contract to be deployed.
+It takes in the bytecode of the contract that we want to deploy and the salt.

 Let's break down the formula to understand it better:

-1. **byte(0xff):**: is the first byte of the byte array that is used to create the contract.
+1. **`byte(0xff)`:**: is the first byte of the byte array that is used to create the contract.

-2. **address(this)**: is the address of the current(factory) contract
+2. **`address(this)`**: is the address of the current(factory) contract

-3. **salt**: is the unique salt value that is generated by the developer.
+3. **`salt`**: is the unique salt value that is generated by the developer.

-4. **keccak256(bytecode)**: is the hash of the bytecode of the contract.
+4. **`keccak256(bytecode)`**: is the hash of the bytecode of the contract.

-5. **abi.encodePacked()**:  is a function that concatenates the input arguments and returns bytes.
+5. **`abi.encodePacked()`**:  is a function that concatenates the input arguments and returns bytes.

-6. **keccak256()**:   is a function that computes the SHA-3 hash of the input.
+6. **`keccak256()`**:   is a function that computes the SHA-3 hash of the input.

-5. **aaddress(uint160(uint(keccak256...)))**:  computes the address of the contract by taking the last 20 bytes of the hash.
+5. **`address(uint160(uint(keccak256...)))`**:  computes the address of the contract by taking the last 20 bytes of the hash.

-- createContract() function  takes in two parameters: the `salt` and the `bytecode` of the contract.
-The **createContract()** function creates a new contract at a deterministic address based on the salt and bytecode using create2 opcode.
+- `createContract()` function takes in two parameters: the `salt` and the `bytecode` of the contract.
+The **`createContract()`** function creates a new contract at a deterministic address based on the salt and bytecode using create2 opcode.

-Inside the createContract() function, we define a contractAddress variable to hold the address of the new contract.
+Inside the `createContract()` function, we defined a `contractAddress` variable to hold the address of the new contract.
 We then use assembly code to call the `create2` opcode to create the new contract.
 The assembly code takes in four parameters: 0 (value), `add(bytecode, 0x20)` (memory pointer to the bytecode), `mload(bytecode)`(length of the bytecode), and the `salt` value.

 The if `iszero(extcodesize(contractAddress))` statement checks if the contract was successfully created.
 If the contract was not successfully created, the function reverts.

 Finally, the `DeployedContract` event is emitted with the address of the new contract.

-- generateBytes() function is an helper function to compute the bytes32 value of any unsigned integer.
+- `generateBytes()` function: is an helper function to compute the bytes32 value of any unsigned integer.

 #### TestContract Explained